3.3.4:How to Use ZPKG

 - (Feature Spotlight) zpkg files support read-back prohibition: Once read-back is disabled, project files cannot be retrieved from the device.

 - (Feature Spotlight) zpkg files support binding to specific device machine codes: Once bound to a machine code, a zpkg can only be loaded once onto that specific device.
-Unauthorized devices or repeated loading attempts will fail.
+Unauthorized devices or repeated loading attempts will fail,applicable to one-to-one scenarios.

 While zpkg may serve a purpose in certain specialized use cases, it still has limitations that require special attention.
 These are summarized as follows: